DNMP/DNMP/README.md

-# Urban Radiance Field Representation with Deformable Neural Mesh Primitives
+# [ICCV 2023] Urban Radiance Field Representation with Deformable Neural Mesh Primitives

 ## Introduction
 The repository contains the source code and pre-trained models of our paper (published on ICCV 2023): Urban Radiance Field Representation with Deformable Neural Mesh Primitives.